UK Parliamentary elections (general elections)

 What are the Parliamentary constituencies within North Kesteven?

-The two district wards of Bracebridge Heath and Waddington East, and Skellingthorpe are within the Lincoln parliamentary constituency and the City of Lincoln Council administer the election for the MP representing that constituency.
-Therefore, at the time of a Parliamentary election they will issue the postal votes and be in charge of the polling stations serving electors that live within North Kesteven but fall within the Lincoln constituency.
+At the time of a Parliamentary election the Acting Returning Officer authority will issue the postal votes and be in charge of the polling stations serving electors that live within North Kesteven but fall within each respective constituency.

 The extent of each Parliamentary constituency can be viewed as a map.